 Outsourcing, especially with a reputable company, comes with the benefit of team versatility.
 If a certain developer is unfamiliar with a specific technology, chances are there’s a specialist within his or her reach who is familiar with it and can provide expertise without delay.
 In the same situation with an in-house team, you’ll have to spend time and money on either finding more developers or educating your existing employees.

 Disadvantages of outsourcing software development

 Despite all the abovementioned pros, outsourcing still isn’t a perfect solution, and it has its own landmines.
-Here’s what to keep in mind and be prepared to tackle:
+Here’re the main outsourcing software development disadvantages:

 - Lack of personal control

 - Poor flexibility

 Lack of personal control

 Monitoring and control are some of the biggest advantages of in-house system development.
 Direct control over the development process is a bit more complicated with outsourcing.

 Usually, if you outsource to a development company, you’ll have a project manager to connect with your team and set times for communication, reviews, and learning about progress.
 You can agree to communicate as often as you need — daily, weekly, or at the end of each sprint.
 But essentially, you will control the project indirectly through a project manager.